St-ZFeng/PsychoPy-GPT-Builder/README.md

 > 🧠 Based on **PsychoPy 2021.2.3**.
 > ⚠️ May be compatible with other versions, but not guaranteed.
-> For Mac, try openning gpt_builder.py in the python of your PsychoPy.
+> For Mac, try opening gpt_builder.py in the Python of your PsychoPy (PsychoPy coder).